Travel.State.Gov > International Travel > Learn About Your Destination > Malta International Travel Information

-Visit the Embassy of Embassy of Malta’s website for the most current visa information.
+Visit the Embassy of Malta’s website for the most current visa information.

 Malta is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Malta for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least three months beyond your planned departure date.
 You need proof of sufficient funds and a return airline ticket for entry.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Malta.

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.